 Ballarat Miners have maintained second spot on the south conference ladder despite a 10-point loss to a strong Nunawading Spectres outfit in the South East Australian Basketball League on Saturday.

-Nunawading on home court was also going to be a challenge for the Ballarat GMHBA Miners, having won eight of its nine games and sitting on top of the east conference ladder.
+Nunawading on home court was always going to be a challenge for the Ballarat GMHBA Miners, having won eight of its nine games and sitting on top of the east conference ladder.

 But the Miners worked hard throughout the match to keep themselves within reach.

 Davon Usher (11 points and 11 rebounds), Martin King-Davis (12 points and 10 rebounds), and Craig Moller (13 points and 10 rebounds) made double doubles, while Peter Hooley had an impact with 18 points.